Opportunity School, Class, and Program Guidelines

 There should always be collaboration and coordination between educators for students who are partially served in the Opportunity Education environment during the day, with the balance in traditional classrooms.
 Any information about the student’s learning strengths should be shared by all.

 A successful Opportunity Education program is one that results in improved self- image and resiliency, acquisition of better skills for scholastic success, and increased ability to assume responsibility for their own learning and behavior in the regular school program.
-Educators teaching in Opportunity settings are challenged to develop sensitivity to the entire spectrum of students' unique needs and potential.
+Educators teaching in Opportunity settings are challenged to develop sensitivity to the entire spectrum of students' unique needs and potential, as well as unsupportive and poorly matched educational practices, and lack of supports, that may have contributed to causing the problem situation.

 Guidelines for Opportunity Education